Paramedic guilty of misconduct

 “likelihood of repetition of the misconduct”

-One of the other paramedics present, 36-year-old Matthew Geary for Great Wyrley in Staffordshire, admitted failing to aid Mr Cope at a hearing in February of last year, and was given an eight month suspended jail term.
+One of the other paramedics present, 36-year-old Matthew Geary of Great Wyrley in Staffordshire, admitted failing to aid Mr Cope at a hearing in February of last year, and was given an eight-month suspended jail term.
 It was heard that Geary looked on from his ambulance window while Mr Cope fought for his life.
 Both paramedics were caught on CCTV.
 Geary’s sentence was suspended for two years and ordered to carry out 240 hours of unpaid labour.

 « Man killed in care home fire